ucsb-cs184-f24/team06/README.md

 ### Project Description

-Plant Crossing is a trading and buying-based plant game where players can interact with their friends to collect plants, seeds, and coins to create the best garden possible.
+Plant Crossing is a trading and buying-based plant game where players can interact with their friends to collect seeds, grow plants, and harvest coins to create the best garden possible.

 ### Tech Stack